INTODUCTION TO THE STUDY AREA

 In Hussaini most of the population is engaged in agriculture, some are working in construction sector as a carpenter, masons, labour etc. The job in agriculture is not so much paying and jobs in other fields are limited, therefore many people are working in the other parts of the country and many are employed abroad.
 They come to the village once in four to five years.
 They gradually send remittance to their families and relatives.

 The total employed in government and non-government organizations within the village are 14.
 The people working outside the village and in Pakistani cities are 15 and 10 are working abroad.
 The following table shows the number of employed in different sectors.
+According to this field survey the people of Hussaini are engaged in four types of occupations.
+They are farmers, businessmans, government and non-government servants and some overseas employed.

 7.2.1 GOVERNMENT AND NON-GOVERNMENT DEPARTMENT